-“These meetings are non-confrontation, non-accusatory in nature and no decisions are to be made until after,” insists Foxe.
+“These meetings are non-confrontational, non-accusatory in nature and no decisions are to be made until after,” insists Foxe.

 Every student has a fair shot to respond to concerns and explain themselves.
 From start to end, this worse-date-ever is approximately 30 minutes long.

 If you stand your teacher up, though, they’ll move into the next phase.
-Which is reaching a verdict—without having heard your side of the story.
+Which is reaching a verdict—without hearing your side of the story.

 Within a week of the meeting. you’ll receive an email outlining whether or not there has been a finding of academic misconduct.

 If they decide you did in fact cheat or plagiarize, you will face a penalty.
-And an in-erasable Disciplinary Notice will be on your record.
+And an indelible Disciplinary Notice will be on your record.

 Outcomes will vary based on your offence, level of study, history of academic misconduct, whether or not you accept the finding, etc.